pawnu/pawnu.github.io/README.md

 # What is DevSecOps?

-DevSecOps is your security program in the DevOps world which allows security risk to be managed at the speed of DevOps.
-This means automating security as much as possible, and the delivery team adopting secure design principals such as threat-modelling, secure-by-design, shift-left, zero-trust-networks, defense-in-depth, least-privileged, etc.
+DevSecOps is your security program in DevOps world which allows security risks to be managed at the speed of DevOps.
+This means automating security as much as possible, and the delivery team adopting secure design principals such as threat-modelling, secure-by-design, shift-left, zero-trust-network, defense-in-depth, least-privileged, etc.

-### Why adopt DevSecOps?
+**Why adopt DevSecOps?**

-Consider the following Product Development and Vulnerability Management Options
+Consider the following Product Development and Vulnerability Management Lifecycle.

-**Option 1:**
+*Option 1:*
 1. `Product Plan`
 2. `Architect`
 3. `Design`